Seven babies stillborn in one night at Zimbabwe hospital as nurses strike

 He could not be reached for further comment.

-Acting Health Minister Amon Murwira did not answer calls to his mobile phone.
-(Reporting by MacDonald Dzirutwe; Editing by Olivia Kumwenda-Mtambo and Alexandra Hudson)
+Acting Health Minister Amon Murwira, who speaks on behalf of state hospitals, did not answer calls to his mobile phone.

+Earlier this month Zimbabwe fired top executives of the country’s five biggest state hospitals as part of a restructuring exercise, after health minister Obadiah Moyo was dismissed following corruption allegations.
+He has made no comment on the allegations.